IATI/iati-publisher-docs/docs/bulk-import.rst

 This will download a zipped (compressed) folder containing IATI Publisher's four XLSX templates.

-Adding data
+2) Add or edit your data
 ===========
 Once you have exported your activity data, you can edit or add to the exported file as needed, then re-import it to update your activity.
 Avoid changing the template structure in any way - e.g. by deleting columns or renaming sheets.

 See `How do I upload transactions in bulk? <https://docs.publisher.iatistandard.org/en/latest/import-transactions/>`_ as an example.

-Importing your data file
+3) Re-import your data file
 ========================

 You can access the data import pages from 'Add or Import Activity' in IATI Publisher's header.
 Select the file format from the dropdown menu that you wish to use: